gaon-ai/trinity/docs/infrastructure-request.md

-# Infrastructure Request: Airflow VM
+# Infrastructure Request: Airflow VM for Data Lakehouse

 ## Overview

-We need an Azure VM to run Apache Airflow for workflow orchestration.
+We need an Azure VM to run Apache Airflow for orchestrating data pipelines in our lakehouse architecture.

+**Purpose:** ETL/ELT orchestration for Bronze → Silver → Gold data transformations

 ---